 Credit card purchases are also protected under Section 75 of the Consumer Credit Act.
 This means that as long as you have spent between £100 and £30,000, if the goods fail to turn up or are faulty, you can claim your money back.
 This can be particularly useful if you are buying online.
-Find out more in our article ‘When it’s best to pay by credit card’.
+Find out more in our article 'How do credit cards work?'.

 When should you use a personal loan?